 But, before Austin can start tracking time for us, he first has to create a Clockify account.

 So, now that we’ve added Austin to our team, we can also add him on private projects so he’ll be able to select them when tracking time.
-We simply go to “Projects”, select a project, go to “Team” and then add Austin as a member.
+We simply go to “Projects”, select a project, go to “Access” and then add Austin as a member.

 Now, if we want to add someone who already has a Clockify account, we can just simply go to the team section again, enter the email, and click add.
 The person we’ve just added can go to his email, open the invitation, log in with his existing account, and accept the invite.